Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2020-06-09-a-norsk-summer-part-1-rogaland.md

 </br>

 3 hours of sleep is all the night could afford, but it would do.
-Packed, and ready we set off, but it didn't seem the weather would not align with our goals this morning.
+Packed, and ready we set off, but it didn't seem the weather would align with our goals this morning.
 Only an eerie path greeted us.
 Guided by stakes and crimson marked rocks, we stumbled through the thick fog.

 The atmosphere was as memorable as I could hope.
 Alone at the edge of the abyss with Lysefjord below.
 We waited in vain for a break in the weather.